AltriaSuki/Nova-Lang/tests/integration/README.md

 # Integration Tests

-> TODO: Implement integration tests
+**Status:** Not yet implemented.

 ## Purpose
-Test interactions between multiple compiler components.
+This directory is reserved for tests that validate interactions between multiple compiler components.

 ## Test Categories
 - [ ] Lexer + Parser integration